-Due to school closures, it has become necessary for many parents and carers to enable their child’s learning experience from home.
+Due to coronavirus, it has become necessary for many parents and carers to enable their child’s learning experience from home.
 In addition to the packs that were sent home with your child, here is some guidance that we feel will help our parents and carers at Goodleigh C of E Primary School:

 Routine in learning is important.
 We suggest that you encourage your child to keep their bedtime routine and get up at the same time as usual on school days.